xusiai/dotfiles/README.md

 ### NOTES
 - BSPWM includes files for [colorer](https://github.com/kiddae/colorer) to switch colour schemes.
 To do so install colorer and run `colorer path-to-scheme`.
 I have included a selection in `~/.config/colorer/flavours`.
 The default colourscheme is [SAGA](https://github.com/SAGAtheme/SAGA).
 If you like it there are additional dotfiles which make use of it [here](https://github.com/SAGAtheme/). </br>
+- The Firefox theme is not included but can be found [here](https://github.com/SAGAtheme/Firefox).

 ## ACKNOWLEDGEMENTS
 - [Kiddae](https://github.com/kiddae) for developing colorer.
 - [Siduck](https://github.com/siduck) for inspiration and rofi template.
 - [adi1090x](https://github.com/adi1090x) for the ncmpcpp config.